Magnathia/General-Tools/AD Automation/readme.md

 4. **Run the PowerShell script**:
     - Open PowerShell and navigate to the project directory.
     - Run the script: `.\launch.ps1`
-    - Follow the prompts to select and run a function from `AD_functions.py`.
+    - The script will update the repository and prompt you to select and run a function from `AD_functions.py`.

 5. **Select a function to run**:
     - The script will prompt you to select one of the following functions to run: